11rchitwood/11rchitwood.github.io/yearly-themes/_posts/2024-01-01-the-year-of-integration.md

 ---

 Have you ever heard of a yearly theme?
-I first hear about this concept from [Cortex](https://www.relay.fm/cortex).
+I first heard about this concept from [Cortex](https://www.relay.fm/cortex).
 Heck, they even sell a [Theme System Journal](https://www.themesystem.com/).

 A yearly theme stands in oppostition to New Year's resolutions.